-“Acquiring Golden Nugget Online Gaming gives us synergies across our business,” said Jason Robins, Chairman and CEO of DraftKings.
-“We anticipate that this acquisition will provide meaningful revenue uplift by utilizing our data-driven marketing capabilities and a dual brand igaming strategy, gross margin improvement opportunities, and cost savings across external marketing and SG&A.
+“Acquiring Golden Nugget Online Gaming gives us synergies across our business,” said Jason Robins, chairman and CEO of DraftKings.
+“We anticipate that this acquisition will provide meaningful revenue uplift by utilising our data-driven marketing capabilities and a dual brand igaming strategy, gross margin improvement opportunities and cost savings across external marketing and SG&A.

 “I am proud to welcome the Golden Nugget Online Gaming team to the DraftKings family.”

 DraftKings will pay 0.365 newly issued shares for each common share of Golden Nugget Online Gaming.
 At the time of the deal, DraftKings shares traded at $51.59, though they have since declined to $14.99 upon market close yesterday.